To Collect, Preserve and Celebrate the Rich and Unique History of McDonald County

-Judy R. provided a financial report that shows that we have maintained our $10,000 reserve fund, have some $2500 in our Newsletter fund, a little over $13,000 remaining in our Preservation fund raiser and a little over $34,200 in our Operating fund.
-There are smaller preservation projects still need to be done and we anticipate that the amount in our fund will cover those expenses.
+Judy R. provided a financial report that shows that we have maintained our $10,000 reserve fund, have some $2500 in our Newsletter fund, a little over $13,000 remaining in our Preservation fund and a little over $34,200 in our Operating fund.
+It’s of interest that these are about the same figures that we posted last month in the Board Notes ….at least we are holding our own----There are smaller preservation projects that still need to be done and we anticipate that the amount in our fund will cover those expenses.

-Kathy reported that our membership now stands at 222 with 158 regular members and 64 Friends of the Historical Society.
+Kathy reported that we now have 227 members with 160 regulars and 67 as Friends of the Historical Society.

 Lynn (reporting for Sam) listed a Quilt from Brenda Sloan on behalf of Bill Bradley; Historical books on McDonald Co communities donated by Carolyn Kubiak; a book is from Charles Burris “Anderson & the Valley of the Indian”; a medicine kit given by Sondra Thielerman.
 All were accepted by the Board.

 Margarette reported that the Museum will be open on Jesse James Days, August 11-12 and we would need a number of Docents available as the Museum is open most of the day during both days.